ingolemo/drider/readme.md

 * Left and Right on the d-pad to switch pages.
 * A button to bookmark a page.
 Press A again on the same page to unbookmark it.
 If an ebook has a page bookmarked then drider will jump to that page when you load the ebook.
+Only one page can be bookmarked at a time per ebook.
 * Tap an image on the touchscreen to view it more closely.
 * Start button to exit.
 * Select button to go back to the book selection.